Canon of Scripture

 LP0.1 Only The Law and the Prophets Had Divine Status Initially

-There are some things in Christian churches that are assumed.
+Some things in Christian churches are assumed.
 Even though there is no proof, these tenets are accepted without question.
-For example, some assume water baptism every time the word baptism is used.
-Some assume that the 66 books in the protestant bible are the Word of God, complete and entire.
-That the …
+For example, some assume water baptism every time the word “baptism” is used.
+Some assume that the 66 books in the Protestant Bible are the Word of God, complete and entire.
+Another assumption is that the

 LP0.1 Only The Law and the Prophets Had Divine Status Initially Read More »